Paramedic - Technical Diploma

 Requirements for Program Entry

-• Students are required to complete their field experience throughout the duration of the program that would permit the completion of field experience necessary to qualify for licensure
+- Students are required to complete field experience throughout the program that will meet the requirements to qualify for licensure.

 Program Outcomes